About Sustainable Safari®

 Sustainable Safari® is a licensed and insured mobile animal exhibitor and is now also stationed at the Maplewood Mall.
 Our displays are designed to protect the public and animals while at the same time getting our guests up close to our magnificent animals.
 Sustainable Safari® hopes that we give all guests an experience to help energize and engage them with helping to save our naturally wild animals from extinction and help make our planet much healthier as a whole for all living species.

-The focus for our mobile exhibits is a one-on-one style education within small and large groups, teaching about Sustainability Practices and Natural History.
+The focus of our mobile exhibits is a one-on-one style of education within small and large groups, teaching about Sustainability Practices and Natural History.
 If you are interested in having us come to you, click here to learn more about our Wildlife Shows.

 Respect & Humility

 We hold all life in the highest regard; we understand that the best scenario for all species is to be free in their natural habitat.
 However, we also understand today’s Earth will never allow a perfect balance for all species.
 Therefore, we accept responsibility for our animal ambassadors.
 While in our care, we are committed to attending to their needs of care, diet, enrichment, handling, and housing.

 Educate & Inspire

 Sustainable Safari® holds great pride in ensuring our guests, students, and critics receive the best possible untethered education on the challenges and solutions humans have created for all inhabitants of Planet Earth while offering them the opportunity to be part of the solution.

 Animals – Fun

 With a focus on unique animals and proprietary technology Sustainable Safari® strives to be a proper family destination with Emotionally Bonded – Inspired – Forever Memories.